aklivity/zilla-plus-aws-templates/amazon-msk/cdktf/web-streaming/README.md

 ## (optional) Create an example MSK cluster

 If you don't have an existing MSK cluster you can use our example MSK deployment with basic configuration and Unauthorized access.
 Follow the instructions inside the [example-cluster](../example-cluster/README.md) folder to deploy the example MSK cluster.
 Note the `mskClusterName` from the outputs as you'll need this later.
-You will need to set the [MSK client auth method](#msk-client-authentication-method) env var to `Unauthorized`.

 ## Required Terraform Variables